neilk/HeartForth/README.md

 ## Dedication

 *For my lovely girlfriend Melanie.
-I heart you 100 factorial*
+I heart you 100 factorial .*